SBA PPP Small Business Loan Forgiveness Deadline Updates

 Guidance from the Small Business Administration (SBA), the U.S. federal government & banks evolved over time.
 And a second round of PPP funding round surfaced in early January 2021.
 PPP Round Two ran out of funding in May 2021.
-But many small businesses continue to navigate the program to understand payback terms and more.
+But many small businesses continue to navigate the program to understand payback terms, forgiveness application deadlines and more.

 Check this blog for ongoing CARES Act and SBA updates involving:

 Blog originally published Sunday, April 5, 2020.
 Updates are ongoing.

 February 17, 2022: